jeremyfelt/Defollower/README.md

 Live Example
 ---------------

-A live example of Defollower can be found at http://defollower.com
+A live example of Defollower was at `http://defollower.com`, but is no longer.

 Contact
 -------